SAP-samples/teched2025-IN260/exercises/Exercise_01.md

 Continue with: [Exercise 2](Exercise_02.md)

-Please give us also feedback to this session **IN260** by scanning the QR-Code:
+Please give us feedback to this session **IN260** by scanning the QR-Code:

  ![QR Code](../pictures/survey_QR.png)